keshhaslum/Jiggy-Jams-Feature-Extension/README.md

 ### Development

-- Run `npm start` in project directory to start the Express server on port 5000
+- Run `npm start` in project directory to start the Express server on port 4000
-- In another terminal, in the project directory do `cd client` and run `npm run dev` to start the client in development mode with hot reloading in port 5173 (front end)
+- In another terminal, in the project directory do `cd client` and run `npm run dev` to open the page(front end)